-miR-34a low expression in hepatocellular carcinoma due to methylation
+Low miR-34a expression in hepatocellular carcinoma due to methylation

-In order to find out the cause of low expression of miR-34a in liver cancer, methylation of miR-34a promoter was studied.
-First, methprimer was used to predict the CpG site in the miR-34a promoter region.
+To determine the cause of low expression of miR-34a in liver cancer, methylation of the miR-34a promoter was studied.
+First, Methprimer was used to predict the CpG site in the miR-34a promoter region.
 The results showed that there was a CpG site near the promoter 500 bp (Figure 2A).
-After that, MSP method was used to detect the methylation of miR-34a in tissue samples and cells.
-The results showed that methylation PCR bands appeared in liver cancer tissues and cells (Figure 2B).
-Based on this, we speculated that miR-34a expression was low in liver cancer due to methylation.
+Then the MSP method was used to detect the methylation of miR-34a in tissue samples and cells.
+The results showed that methylated PCR bands appeared in liver cancer tissues and cells (Figure 2B).
+Based on this, we speculate that miR-34a expression is low in liver cancer due to methylation.